 First of all, set up a website.
-It’s often easier to use your name as your own brand (e.g., joebloggs.com) unless you are setting up a business.
+It’s often easier to use your name as your brand (e.g. joebloggs.com) unless you are setting up a business.
 Before you embark on this, it’s worth checking that you can ‘own’ these handles on social media and that the web domain exists (check with GoDaddy.com).
-It’s good to be consistent, so that you can use one calling sign as your identity, such as @joebloggs.
+It’s good to be consistent to build a strong identity, such as @joebloggs.
 Keep it snappy and memorable!

-Unless you’re a whizz at wordpress and technically minded, it’s worth paying for someone to set your website up.
-Just provide them with information about yourself, this should include; your qualifications, your background, your price list, locations covered, your contact details and your social media handles.
+Unless you’re a whizz at WordPress and technically minded, it’s worth paying for someone to set your website up.
+Just provide them with all the relevant information about yourself and your business, including your qualifications, your background, your price list, locations covered, your contact details and your social media handles.
 With your client’s permission, also include portfolio images, these are extremely important in selling your work.

 Your website just needs to cover the basics and show that you have an online presence.
 Get some business cards printed as well featuring your website and social media details.
 Likewise, flyers of your work with promotional offers could be circulated at salons where you work.

-Social media is hugely important and shouldn’t be underestimated in growing your reputation and buzz.
+Social media is hugely important and shouldn’t be underestimated in growing your reputation and the excitement around your brand.
 Use your twitter and facebook accounts to share approved client photos and industry news and trends.

 Instagram and Pinterest are great for growing followers with an interest in beauty, and of course YouTube is the mecca for showcasing your talent via tutorials.
 If you can, share pictures of before and after photos using permanent makeup.

 Find your niche and follow celebrities and influencers in it.
 For example, Lou Teasdale (@Louteasdale), Anastasia Beverly Hills (@anastasiabeverlyhills) and Charlotte Tilbury (@CTilburyMakeup), as well as tattooist Bang Bang on Instagram (@bangbangnyc).